 Retail is generally a good industry to start with as the accounts are typically straightforward, the business models relatively simple and most of us interact with the brands on a regular basis.
 Harvey Norman is one exception to the rule here - its complex "franchise" arrangements and property ownership make the accounts rather complicated.
 JB Hi-Fi, Myer and David Jones are better options for aspiring investors to start analysing.

-4. Keep abreast of what's in the business
+4. Keep abreast of what's happening in the business

 To this you might also add "and what's not in the business media".
 The best opportunities are often neglected or even maligned by the media.
 While the headlines shouldn't dictate your investment path, it's important to keep up with industry trends and changes.